brandon099/ltnet/README.md

 nullserv listens on 0.0.0.0:80 and 0.0.0.0:443 by default.

 ### reaper
-_You must edit the GRIMD_API_URL arg value in the docker-compose.yml for reaper._

 Listens on 0.0.0.0:8081.
+Edit `reaper/config.js` API URI setting to point to where your Grimd API is running.

 ## Getting Started
 `docker-compose build`